chrisl8/PanicStations/README.md

 * Set "mode" for things like:
     * Competitive mode
     * Coop mode
-    * Not game, just push buttons for noise and lights.
+    * Not a game, just push buttons for noise and lights.
     * "DEMO" Mode where it just makes lights
     * "ENDLESS" mode where the game never ends, you just keep doing the next thing (no timer or failure doesn't count against you)
 * Adjust screen brightness and contrast (should reset to default on reboot/power cycle)